 Before removing spiders, determine whether the spider is poisonous or not.
 Chris says that as a general rule of thumb, most spiders with wheel-shaped webs are not poisonous.

-Poisonous ones, on the other hand, weave “messy webs under eaves, in the corners of windows [and] behind pot plants”.
+Poisonous ones, on the other hand, weave “messy webs under eaves, in the corners of doors and windows [and] behind pot plants”.

 Once you’ve determined whether the spider is dangerous, you can proceed with removing it safely.